bridgecrew-perf6/Flutter-Automation-Deployment/README.md

 ### What should happen?

 1. Flutterflow Push Code To The GIthub Acoount

+## Note : Workflow is Working In only Main Branch.To Merge Flutterflow branch with main branch Create new Pull Request and merge with main branch.

 2. Git actions should get triggered

 	a. build apk